tinySSB/tiny-ssb-spec/README.md

 Scuttelbutt](https://github.com/ssbc) (SSB) **tiny** enough to work over [LoRa](https://en.wikipedia.org/wiki/LoRa)?"

-Core design decisions we replicate from SSB:
+Core design decisions we copy from SSB:
-- **A.** each device has a unique cryptographic signing key-pair
+- **A.** each device has a unique cryptographic key-pair for signing and encryption
 - **B.** each "message" published by a device is signed by that device's cryptographic key
 - **C.** each message has a unique ID which can be derived from it's header + content (`msg_id`)
 - **D.** each message published by a device references the msg_id of last message that device published, such that all messages can be arranged as a linear linked-list.
-This data structure is known as `feed`.
+This data structure is known as `feed` and is some-times referred to as 'main-chain' in this document.

-Core design decisons we add for Tiny-SSB:
+Core design decisions we add for Tiny-SSB:
-- **E.** each message must fit in a LoRa packet
+- **E.** each main-chain message must fit in a LoRa packet
-- **F.** we assume no guarentee of a "connection" with a peer, there is only "broadcast" and "listen"
+- **F.** we support optional side-chains off messages such that a message's content can be of arbitrary length; side-chain packets have the same length as main-chain packets.
-- **G.** we support "optional" side-chains off the side of a device's feed.
+- **G.** we introduce a simple replication protocol that does not require two peers to establish a connection (e.g. TCP)

 These decisions enable the following properties/ behaviors:
 - **reliable "gossip"**: you can receive news from peerA "via peerB" and